DinoHub-SubT/dsta_deploy/operations/deploy/azurebooks/README.md

     - Complete only the *vpn setup* steps that are not already done.
 If following the above steps, you can directly go to *Download the VPN Client* step and continue from there.

 You should now have a example resources deployed on azure.
+You can verify by going on the Azure portal website, to your resource group and finding your created resources.
+- Please go to the Azure portal website to find the IPs of the VMs you have created.

 * * *